Operating in over 50 locations for the US Army, US Army National Guard, and the US Navy,

 The U.S. Army’s training partner

 Airbus has been the U.S. Army’s training partner at the Aviation School since 2006.
-Student Pilots complete their Initial rotary wing flight training in the UH-72A Lakota at Fort Rucker, Alabama.
+Student Pilots complete their Initial rotary wing flight training in the UH-72A Lakota at Fort Novosel, Alabama.
 Future rotary-wing military pilots learn instrument procedures, basic warfighter skills, and emergency procedure training in the Lakota to gain instrument and a certified helicopter rating.
 The Army Aviation School trains nearly 1500 pilots per year in the Lakota.
 To date, the Lakota fleet has accumulated nearly 600,000 flight hours.

 The Army’s Combat Training Centers also employ UH-72A support aircraft as a part of its realistic threat training locations for combined arms training scenarios.
 The Army rotates more than 140,000 soldiers annually through its Combat Training Centers (CTCs).
-These centers are the National Training Center, Fort Irwin, Calif; the Joint Readiness Training Center at Fort Polk, Louisiana and the Joint Multinational Readiness Center at Hohenfels, Germany provides leaders at all levels to hone the skills necessary to fight and win on the battlefield, while enhancing mission readiness in individual and collective training in preparation for war.
+These centers are the National Training Center, Fort Irwin, Calif; the Joint Readiness Training Center at Fort Johnson, Louisiana and the Joint Multinational Readiness Center at Hohenfels, Germany provides leaders at all levels to hone the skills necessary to fight and win on the battlefield, while enhancing mission readiness in individual and collective training in preparation for war.

 The U.S. Navy Test Pilot School operates the UH-72A Lakota as its primary trainer for experimental and developmental flight test training at Naval Air Station Patuxent River, Maryland.
 Approximately 24 test pilots are trained annually to perform acquisition testing of future aircraft to meet the Navy’s operational needs.